praxisnyc/praxisnyc.github.io/content/study/disengagement.md

 status: current
 category: study
 tags:
- - noRules
+ - noInstructions
 description: (sexy quote pending)
 date: 2025-09-11 02:03:16 -0500
 ---

 ---

 For this round, we’re studying  how to disengage from neoliberal and hyper individualistic traps.
-Leaning into the praxis of it all, we’ll study case studies on how people have disengaged from
+Leaning into the praxis of it all, we’ll study historical cases, any medium on how people have disengaged from

 - mainstream media,
 - unhealthy relationships,